RyanMeaux1990/RyanMeaux1990.github.io/README.md

 5. Creating and updating User Interfaces.
 6. Adding app functionality and complexity.

+### Course Outcome
+1: I employed strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science by completing the following enhancement.
+This was done by building data structures that was explandable and usable by others.

+2: I designed, developed, and delivered professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by completing the following enhancement.
+This was completed by ensuring that all of the necessary comments were added to the program.

+Outcome 4: I demonstrated an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals by completing the following enhancement.
+This was done by expanding the data structures to allow for the implementation of data mining.

 ### Reflection
 For modifying the artifact this week I learned that if you do not have a really modular piece of software, adding anything to it will be hard to do.
 During the second week I continued to have difficulties extending the database but eventually ended up getting it, after reading the documentation, I learned that all I had to do was upgrade the database version, and the sqlUpgrade function would fire and upgrade the database.
 Once the database upgraded, I was able to store the new data structures, which would make way for the next upgrade data mining.